MooersLab/diary2023inLaTeX/README.md

 ## What is this?

 This repo contains a template book with 365 blank tex files, one for each day of the year.
+These tex files are collated and rendered into a PDF with latex and bibtex compilers.
 It is set up for 2023.
 It is configured to automatically generate the following: